 Personal Importation Scheme

-The Therapeutic Goods And Administration (TGA) comes up with a personal importation scheme and imports a 3-month supply per order.
+The Therapeutic Goods Administration (TGA) comes up with a personal importation scheme and imports a 3-month supply per order.
 The following are the conditions where the scheme permits individuals to import therapeutic goods for personal use:

 - The medicines are sent from family members, friends, or an overseas supplier to the individual in Australia.